heste023/NSSE_analysis/README.md

 The challenge in using the data is that is unwieldy - lots of missing data, incomplete responses, highly correlated variables, etc. - so its difficult to find the set of maximum signal variables out of the hundreds of options in the dataset.
-This is data-wrangling, feature-selection part of a script that I wrote a little script that helped get the data off the shelf and into some decision-maker's hands.
+This is data-wrangling, feature-selection part of a script that I wrote that helped get the data off the shelf and into some decision-maker's hands.

 It's WIP, but for anyone working with NSSE data in higher  education research, it provides